TopoMojo: Building Virtual Labs

 Workspaces Tab

-Selecting a workspace takes you the Settings tab of that particular workspace where you can edit it.
+Selecting a workspace takes you the Settings tab of that workspace.
 For additional help on the Settings tab, see Building a new workspace.

 View (Expanded)

-Template Limit: Defines the number of VMs that can be in the workspace.
+Template Limit: Defines the number of VM templates you can add to the workspace.

 Template Scope: Limits a workspace to using templates that have the given scope.